 According to VentureBeat’s Jeff Grubb, Criterion wants to make Lake Shore City “feel like a real city, even though it’s a fictionalised version of a city.”
 Henderson supported this, adding that the location will have “unique" tracks with a large train running through the map.

 Criterion pioneered Autolog for Hot Pursuit, a social network inspired by Facebook allowing players to compare high scores and share photos with friends.
 Online multiplayer will also be a big focus in Unbound.

 Criterion’s Autolog system is expected to return in NFS 2022 along with a new Meetups feature where players meet up around the map and start races.

 According to a leak on Reddit, car meets will take place in car parks.
 Players will reportedly be able to swap cars in menus and place bets on other players to win money.

-NFS 2022 will mark the series’ debut on current-gen platforms - and these could be the only formats you can play it on.
+NFS 2022 will mark the series’ debut on current-gen platforms - and these are the only formats you can play it on.

-One of the other key Need for Speed 2022 rumours is that the game will be current-gen only.
+One of the other key Need for Speed Unbound rumours was that the game will be current-gen only.
 This means it will only be released on PS5 and Xbox Series X consoles as well as PC but will skip the last-gen PS4 and Xbox One.

 This has turned out to be true, as NFS Unbound will be a next-gen exclusive.